 There is no separation or division between those children that pay or those that take free school meals.
 If, in fact, your child currently is having free school meals, that facility will automatically transfer with them.
-If you think your child may qualify, please ask the School Business Manager, Mrs Oliver, for the appropriate form.
+If you think your child may qualify, please ask the School Business Manager, Mrs Bailey, for the appropriate form.

 Playground buddies are also responsible for getting out lunchtime playground equipment and helping to organise lunchtime games.

 We are not only concerned for the educational progress of your children but also for their personal and social development.
 We aim to be as sympathetic as possible to the children’s needs but we try to combine this with having high expectations of what we believe children should be capable of in terms of their ability to work and play with others.

 Pupil behaviour in our school is excellent, sometimes, though, things go wrong and problems occur.
 When this happens we try to involve parents as soon as possible so that everything is as clear as can be.
 We hope that you, as parents, will try to do the same with us.
 Any upset in the home can have an effect at school in the way a child behaves and it can be helpful to have an idea as to why a child may be acting differently.

 We do not have many school rules but those that we do have are easy to understand.